wojtekmaj/recreate-from-source-maps/README.md

 ## How?
 RFSM looks for `<script>` tags in provided URLs.
 It attempts to find a source map for each file.
 These source maps contain information on each file included in your Webpack bundle, including their locations and unminified sources.

-Based on this information, project structure is recreated in `results` directory.
+Based on this information, the project structure is recreated in `results` directory.
 A `package.json` file is also created, containing the list of all `dependencies` (no `devDependencies`) used in the project.

 Of course, only publicly available information is used.